Lycoming by the Numbers

 Our born-on date is 1812, which makes us one of the 50 oldest colleges in America.
-Over 50% of the freshman class graduate from the top 20% of their high school class.
+More than 50% of the freshman class graduate from the top 20% of their high school class.
 The average GPA of incoming freshmen is 3.2.
-1080 is the average SAT (critical reading and math) of incoming freshman but the middle range of scores is from 950-1200.
-There are 3500 colleges and universities in America.
-U.S. News & World Report lists Lycoming as a Tier 1 institution and ranks the College 12th in the nation among liberal arts and sciences institutions in graduation rate when comparing actual and predicted graduation rate.
+1,620 is the average SAT (critical reading, writing and math) of incoming freshman.
+There are 4,495 colleges and universities in America.
+U.S. News & World Report lists Lycoming as a Tier 1 institution.
 Forbes.com lists Lycoming among the top 20% of the nation's undergraduate colleges.

-At Lycoming, you can choose from over 700 courses in 36 majors.
-You can read 187,722 books in our library or over 1,200 periodicals.
+At Lycoming, you can choose from more than 700 courses in 36 majors.
+You can read 187,722 books in our library or more than 1,200 periodicals.
 8 minutes is the amount of time it takes to brush (teeth, hair) and get from the freshman residence halls to your 8 AM class.
 You can study 16 hours a day at the library or eat 12 hours a day in the dining hall.
-The cost to attend Lycoming is $41,516, which is less than most Central PA private colleges.
+The cost to attend Lycoming is $42,946, which is less than most Central Pennsylvania private colleges.
 This figure includes tuition/fees, room and board.
-Add approximately $800 for books.
-Over 95% of students receive financial aid.
-The endowment is over $175 million.
+More than 80% of students receive financial aid.
+The endowment is more than $185 million.
 86% of incoming freshmen return as sophomores.
 70% will graduate.
 98% will find jobs or enter grad school within 6 months of graduation.